matt-savvy/blog/posts/2025/08-13-Adding-Postgres-Full-Text-Search-to-an-Ash-Project.md

 ## The First Escape Hatch

-This is the first place where we reached outside of Ash.
-Since I knew exactly how I wanted to define the column and index, it was easy enough to just run `mix ecto.gen.migration` and write our migration in plain SQL using `execute`.
+This is the first place where we reached outside of Ash.[^1] Since I knew exactly how I wanted to define the column and index, it was easy enough to just run `mix ecto.gen.migration` and write our migration in plain SQL using `execute`.

 Here, we're adding a generated column `search_vectors` that runs both our `title` and `body` (if one exists) through `to_tsvector`.